ankschoubey/old-blog/_pages/dev-life/tdd-series.md

 ---
 layout: page
-title: Test First Series
+title: Testing First Test Everything
 permalink: /test-first-development-series/
 ---

-## **Testing First Test Everything**: Approaching TDD To Become a 5x developer
+## Approaching TDD To Become a 5x developer

 Hi.
 Welcome to **Testing First Test Everything** series.
 In this series of articles, you'll learn how you can increase your development skill by 5 times by learning something that ensures: